-- Would your mother's quality of life decline in a different
+- Will your loved one's quality of life decline in a

-setting?
+different setting?
 This, of course, is difficult to judge.
-Much depends on

-both the individual and on the type of nursing home care available.
+Much depends on both the individual and on the type of nursing home

-Some people find the additional attention and complete services in
+care available.
+Some people find the additional attention and

-a nursing home desirable.
-Others find the lack of privacy and
+complete services in a nursing home desirable.
+Others find the lack

-choice in a standard nursing home too restrictive.
-Because the
+of privacy and choice in a standard nursing home too restrictive.

-level of cognitive ability will usually be much lower in a nursing
+Because the level of cognitive ability will usually be much lower

-home than in assisted living, it may be more difficult for your mom
+in a nursing home than in assisted living, it may be more difficult

-to find other people with whom she feels compatible.
+for your mom to find other people with whom she feels

 Some possible interventions might postpone or preclude a move to